Butter cookie

-Butter cookies, also known as Danish butter cookies, are cookies originating in Denmark consisting of butter, flour, and sugar.
-They are similar to shortbread cookies.
+Butter cookies, also known as Danish butter cookies, are a type of cookie or biscuit originating in Denmark consisting of butter, flour, and sugar.
+They are similar to shortbread biscuit.

 The butter cookie is often categorized as a "crisp cookie" due to its texture, caused in part by the quantity of butter and sugar.
 It is generally necessary to chill its dough to enable proper manipulation and handling.

-Butter cookies at their most basic have no flavoring, but they are often flavored with vanilla, chocolate, and coconut, and/or topped with sugar crystals.
+Butter cookies at their most basic have no flavoring, but they are often flavored with vanilla, chocolate, cinnamon, or coconut, and/or topped with sugar crystals.
 They also come in a variety of shapes such as circles, squares, ovals, rings, and pretzel-like forms, and with a variety of appearances, including marbled, checkered or plain.
 Using piping bags, twisted shapes can be made.
-In some parts of the world, such as Europe and North America, butter cookies are often served around Christmas time.
-Butter cookies are also a very popular gift in Hong Kong, especially during Lunar New Year.